swhoyle/food-nutrition-model/documentation/Preprocessing_Deliverable.md

 From our EDA we found some serious data quality issues:
 - Energy values mixing kJ and kcal units (same canola oil showing 3,586 vs 900)
-- Impossible outliers (10^30 range for carbs which is physically impossible)
+- Impossible outliers (10^30 range for carbs which is just wrong)
 - 94% missing in added_sugars (basically useless column)
-- 72% missing in labels_tags (but null means "no labels" not "missing")
+- 72% missing in labels_tags (but null just means "no labels")
 - Class imbalance toward unhealthy (E=32%, D=23% vs A=15%, B=11%)

-The good news is core nutrients are mostly there - sugar, fat, carbs, proteins missing less than 3%.
+Good news is core nutrients are mostly there - sugar, fat, carbs, proteins missing less than 3%.

 ## Our Plan: 5 Phases